lbrenman/apib_mps_approval_flow_msteams/README.md

 The API Builder project exposes two API's:

 * `POST /api/amplifycentralwebhookhandler` which takes an Amplify subscription webhook as the body.
 This is the webhook that Amplify calls when a marketplace product subscription request is made.
+Stoplight OAS Document repo is [**here**](https://github.com/lbrenman/amplifycentralwebhookhandlerdefinition)
 * `POST /api/approver` which is called automatically when the approver clicks the approve or reject button in the MS Teams approval form.
+Stoplight OAS Document repo is [**here**](https://github.com/lbrenman/sl_marketplace_product_subscription_approver_api_def/tree/v2)

 You need to set the following environment variables in your API Builder project (e.g. /conf/.env):